sizedev/SizeBot/styling_rules.md

 Comments should start have a space between the hash and the comment.<a href="#footnote1"><sup>1</sup></a>
 Comments usually end with punctuation, like a sentence.<a href="#footnote3"><sup>3</sup></a>
 TODO comments should start with `# TODO:`.
-Comments denoting temp code should start with `# TEMP:`.
+Comments denoting temp code should start with `# TEMP`.
 ____

 <small>